b. 1965, Bellville, South Africa

 Lives and works in Cape Town, South Africa

-Johann Louw graduated with a Masters in Fine Art from Stellenbosch University in 1992, and has since exhibited to great critical acclaim both in South Africa and abroad.
-In 2007, the Sanlam Art Collection presented a mid-career retrospective as a tribute to Louw’s extensive output and distinguished career over the past two decades.
+Johann Louw was born in 1965 in Bellville, South Africa.
+He currently lives and works in Cape Town, South Africa.
+Louw graduated with a Masters in Fine Art from Stellenbosch University in 1992.
+Louw was awarded the Ampersand Foundation Fellowship in New York City, USA, in 2014, and in 2010 he was the Artist-in-Residence at Le Atelier Pons in Paris, France.
+Notably in 2007, the Sanlam Art Collection presented a mid-career retrospective as a tribute to Louw’s extensive output and distinguished career over the past two decades.
 This exhibition toured the country in 2008 and 2009, and was accompanied by a publication on the artist.

-Solo exhibitions include: Der Abschied at SMAC Gallery in Johannesburg, South Africa in 2017; Loog at SMAC Gallery in Stellenbosch, South Africa in 2016; New Paintings in 2010 at SMAC in Stellenbosch, Terugkoms van Cythera (Return from Cythera) in 2013 at SMAC in Cape Town and Gestaltes, an exhibition of large scale works on paper at SMAC in Cape Town, in 2014.
-The University of Johannesburg Art Gallery presented his Et in Arcadia Ego in 2013.
+Further solo exhibitions include: Lacrimosa, at SMAC Gallery in Cape Town in 2019; Der Abschied at SMAC Gallery in Johannesburg, South Africa as well as AVA Alumni: Johann Louw at the Association for Visual Arts Gallery (AVA) in Cape Town, both in 2017; Loog at SMAC Gallery in Stellenbosch, South Africa in 2016; Et in Arcadia Ego at the University of Johannesburg Art Gallery in Johannesburg in 2013; New Paintings in 2010 at SMAC in Stellenbosch, Terugkoms van Cythera (Return from Cythera) in 2013 at SMAC in Cape Town and Gestaltes, an exhibition of large scale works on paper at SMAC in Cape Town, in 2014.